 Cask-conditioned beer is an ale that undergoes a secondary fermentation by maturing in small casks (approximately 11 gallons), which give it more developed flavors than draught beer.
 It is also smoother than keg beer because it is dispensed without the use of carbon dioxide (CO2).
 Draught beer is pushed from a keg using CO2, while cask beer is pulled out of the cask and drawn into the glass using a siphon pump device called a beer engine.
 This is the traditional serving technique found in pubs in the UK.

 We tap a new cask every Thursday at 5 p.m.

 Tapping this week:

 Coconut & Lime Mosaic Session IPA

 5.5% ABV – 11 SRM – 45 IBU

-Our Mosaic Session IPA cask-conditioned with Sri Lankan grown Ceylon mango tea leaves.
-Intense flavors and aromas of mango, grapefruit and pineapple are balanced by a subtle malt-backbone.
+Mosaic Session IPA cask-conditioned with fresh lime and toasted coconut.
+Flavors and aromas of grapefruit, mango, sweet coconut, and lime are balanced by a subtle malt-backbone.